-The market values of securities issued at a substantial discount or premium from their principal amount (such as a Zero Coupon Note) tend to fluctuate more in relation to general changes in interest rates than do prices for conventional interest-bearing securities.
+The market values of securities issued at a substantial discount or premium from their principal amount tend to fluctuate more in relation to general changes in interest rates than do prices for conventional interest-bearing securities.
 Generally, the longer the remaining term of the securities, the greater the price volatility as compared to conventional interest-bearing securities with comparable maturities.
-Generally, the longer the remaining term of the price volatility as compared to conventional interest, the greater the price volatility as compared to conventional interest.
+Generally, the longer the remaining term of the securities, the greater the price volatility as compared to conventional interest-bearing securities with comparable maturities.